 Tibet & Duchâteau

-A warmly lit Ethiopian bar/restaurant/cultural centre at the bottom of Rue des Carmes, where well-explained dishes are best shared,...
+A warmly lit Ethiopian bar/restaurant/cultural centre at the bottom of Rue des Grands Carmes, where well-explained dishes are best...

 Rue du Marché au Charbon · interesting places nearby

-Gay establishments used the mural to promote the quarter until 1999 when the mural was repainted and the black-haired figure was given a more feminine hairstyle, earrings and (slightly) bigger breasts.
+Painted in 1991 by Frank Pé, Broussaille was the city's first giant mural and depicts a young couple arm in arm.
+This strip is located in Brussels' gay-nightlife hub and, in the original version, it was difficult to tell whether the couple was a man and a woman or two men.
+Gay establishments used the mural to promote the quarter until 1999, when it was repainted and the black-haired figure was given a more feminine hairstyle, earrings and (slightly) bigger breasts.

 Creeping homophobia or honest mistake?
 Nobody knows.